Showing all posts about legacy

 What possible utility could any of this have had during what was meant to be a three-hour cruise?

-Gilligan’s Island fan Adam-Troy Castro has written an interesting dissection of the (still) popular TV show, and he may have unearthed the actual purpose of the “three-hour cruise”.
+Gilligan’s Island fan Adam-Troy Castro has written a dissection (Internet Archive link) of the (still) popular TV show, and may have unearthed the actual purpose of the “three-hour cruise”.

 Mr Howell, rather than Gilligan, was in fact the pivotal player here.